Isaiah Neyor

-Isaiah Neyor is an American football wide receiver for the Texas Longhorns.
-He previously played at Wyoming.
+Isaiah Neyor (born June 7, 2001) is an American professional football wide receiver for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Wyoming Cowboys, Texas Longhorns and Nebraska Cornhuskers.

 Early life and high school

 Neyor grew up in Fort Worth, Texas and attended Lamar High School.
 As a senior he had 39 receptions for 858 yards and eight touchdowns.
 Neyor committed to play college football at Wyoming over offers from FCS programs Incarnate Word and Western Illinois and from Division II Henderson State.